GPlates/GPlates/doc-python-api/pygplates_primer.rst

 backward in time, or both, depending on where the initial time is in relation to the oldest and youngest times.

 Initially all geometry points are active at the *initial time*, but can get progressively deactivated as they are topologically reconstructed
 *away* from the initial time.
-When a point is deactivated it is no longer topologically reconstructed (and hence remains inactive for all subsequent time slots *further* from the initial time).
-When reconstructed *forward* in time, points on oceanic crust get deactivated when they are subducted.
+When a point is deactivated it becomes inactive and is no longer topologically reconstructed for subsequent time slots (*further* from the initial time).
+When reconstructed *forward* in time, points on oceanic crust get deactivated as they are subducted.
 And when reconstructed *backward* in time, they get deactivated as they reach their time of appearance (at a mid-ocean ridge).

 .. _pygplates_primer_using_topological_reconstruction: